How to Reuse Used Green Tea Leaves?

 You can soak the tea leaves in water and use the tea to rinse your mouth after a meal.
 It will certainly help in keeping your breath fresh.

-It works really well as a mouthwash.
+It works well as a mouthwash.
 Those who suffer from bad breath will get relief by using green tea as a mouth rinse.

 7. Treat acne